Abdul-cm/Carbon-Footprint-Calculator/README.md

 ## 📞 Support

-For support, email samwra34@gmail.com or create an issue on GitHub.
+For support, create an issue on GitHub.

 ---